LeeVaughn/dlv-portfolio/README.md

 # DLV Programming Portfolio

 This repository houses my personal portfolio page.

+## Motivation

-It is meant to highlight my skills and serve as a resource to help me secure work as an in-house or freelance developer.
+To highlight my skill as a front end developer and serve as a resource to help me secure work either as a freelance or as an in-house developer.

 ## Build Status